manuele-g/airports-assessment-mariadb/README.md

 Exists the **apt-maven-plugin** that makes sure that the Q-types are generated during the process goal of Maven build.
 The outputDirectory configuration property points to the directory where the Q-type source files will be generated.
 The value of this property is target/generated-sources/java.

-You should also add this directory to the source folders of the project, if your IDE does not do this automatically — consult the documentation for your favorite IDE on how to do that.
+*You should also add this directory to the source folders of the project, if your IDE does not do this automatically — consult the documentation for your favorite IDE on how to do that.*

 ### How to start the Spring Boot application with Docker

-Go to the folder (project root) where the dockerfile is located:
+Go to the folder (project root) where the **dockerfile** is located:

 	cd <base_project_path>/airports-assmnt-mariadb

-Create an volume to export data to json
+**Create an volume** to export data to json

 	docker volume create assmnt-volume

-Create an image from the Dockerfile
+**Create an image** from the dockerfile

 	docker build -t mg/airports-assmnt-mariadb-api .

-Run the container from the image:
+**Run the container** from the image:

 	docker run -d -p 8080:8080 --mount source=assmnt-volume,target=/export/json --name airports-assmnt-mariadb-api mg/airports-assmnt-mariadb-api:latest

-To explore the volume
+**To explore the volume**

 	docker run -it --rm -v assmnt-volume:/export/json busybox ls -l /export/json</code>